Highways in Croatia: Tolls

 In the Republic of Croatia, primarily a closed toll system is applied to the entire motorway network tolls with multiple entrances and exits.
 The use of motorways is charged by mileage and vehicle category.
 At the entrance on the motorway, the user picks up the entrance card (or a record recorded on the ENC device) and the payment is made on exit toll stations according to the length of the trip.
 The open system is in use at toll stations Bregana(A3) and Rupa(A7).

+New system under construction

+The new electronic toll collection system Crolibertas is a strategic project with a completely different way of paying tolls.
+The Crolibertas system will be introduced on all motorways in the Republic of Croatia, operated by HAC), Bina-Istra and AZM.
+The Crolibertas toll collection system is based on the free flow of vehicles in multiple lanes (multi lane free flow – MLFF) with a combination of DSRC (ENC device) and ALPR (with cameras).

+On 24 September 2024, Croatian Motorways signed a contract for the implementation of a new toll collection system with a consortium of bidders consisting of the Slovak company SkyToll and the Czech TollNet.
+The value of the contract is €79,913,480.52 excluding VAT, of which €64,167,383.70 relates to the design, construction and equipping of the toll collection system, and the rest relates to spare parts and a ten-year maintenance period for the system.

+The system will consist of 208 toll booths on all highways, 140 fast lanes for registration and 74 mobile units (cars) for user supervision.

 Safety

-Croatia had 70 road deaths per million inhabitants estimated in 2022.
+Croatia had 62 road deaths per million inhabitants estimated in 2025.